paull2797/github-tutorial/README.md

 * Use git status to see which files that changed since the last commit
 * Use "git add ." to add changes you made to the stage, which allows you to commit it.
 * Use "git commit -m "(message)" " to take a screenshot of the files on stage.
 The message is used to find the commit.
-Make sure the message describes what the screenshot is about
+Make sure the message describes what the screenshot is about.
 * Use "git push" to push your changes to the remote repository.

 ---